 A quick Voice of Customer (VoC) email survey will get you the answers you need to start making corrections.
-This will provide you with objective data directly from your customers so your gut about why you are losing your customers is quantified.
+This will provide you with objective data directly from your customers.

-Sign 4: Your employees aren't performing they way you need them to.
+Sign #4: Your employees aren't performing the way you need them to.

 With all of the attention on customers as part of your market research, don't forget about your employees.
 Unsure what motivates them, what is important to them, or how to best manage your teams?
 This is a perfect fit for an employee survey.

-Voice of Employee (VoE) surveys are a great way to measure your culture and understand what drives your employees to perform well.
-The translation is high employee engagement translates to strong customer engagement.
+Voice of Employee (VoE) surveys or simply “employee surveys,” are a great way to measure your culture and understand what drives your employees to perform well.
+The translation is high employee engagement that translates to strong customer engagement.

 Measure and benchmark your employee satisfaction against other peers in your industry and against nationwide averages with a Voice of Employee (VoE) survey.

-Sign 6: You need to understand what, how, and where to grow business.
+Sign #6: You need to understand what, how, and where to grow your business.